-15. Board and Board Committees (Article 96 §2, 5° Belgian Companies Code)
+16. Board and Board Committees (Article 96 §2, 5° Belgian Companies Code)

-15.1 Board composition
+16.1 Board composition

 Pursuant to the Corporate Governance Code, at least half of the directors should be non-executive and at least three directors should be independent in accordance with the criteria set out in Article 526ter of the Belgian Companies Code and the Corporate Governance Code.
-The composition of the Board as at December 31, 2016 complies with these recommendations.
+The composition of the Board as at December 31, 2017 complies with these recommendations.

-On December 31, 2016, the Board was composed as follows:
+On December 31, 2017, the Board was composed as follows:

-Name Mandate Board Other mandates as per March 30, 2016 Mandat e since Mandat e expires Revalue BVBA, represented by Luc Missorten Chairman, Independent Director Barco NV,Corelio NV, GIMV, Recticel NV, Scandinavian Tobacco Group 2014 2018 Charles Bouaziz Chief Executive Officer ESSEC Business School, Les Amis de Vaulserre et du Trieves, PAI partners 2014 2018 Cepholli BVBA, represented by Jacques Purnode Chief Financial Officer John Martin's Breweries 2014 2018 Artipa BVBA, represented by Thierry Navarre Chief Operating Officer None 2014 2018 Inge Boets BVBA, represented by Inge Boets Independent Director Euroclear plc, Econopolis Wealth Management NV, QRF Management NV, La Scoperta BVBA, VZW Altijd Mooi, Van Breda Risk & Benefits 2014 2018
+Name Mandate Other mandates per 31/12/2017 Mandaat since Mandaat expires Revalue BVBA, represented by Luc Missorten Chairman, independent director Barco NV, Corelio NV, GIMV, Recticel NV, Scandinavian Tobacco Group 2014 2018 Regi Aalstad Independent Director A Drop in the Ocean 2017 2021 Inge Boets BVBA, represented by Inge Boets Independent Director Euroclear plc, Econopolis Wealth Management NV, QRF Management NV, La Scoperta BVBA, VZW 2014 2018